What is this guide?

 Skepticism over the importance of SEO can sometimes keep these projects off the table entirely.
 If you’re skeptical about the role search engines play in the buying process for something as big and life-changing as a franchise (or local business for your franchisees) the statistics might surprise you:

-- "According to a 2018 poll, 49% of marketers said organic search (people clicking on unpaid search engine results) "is the digital marketing channel that brings in the highest ROI."
+- "According to a 2018 Twitter poll, 49% of respondents said organic search (people clicking on unpaid search engine results) "is the digital marketing channel that brings in the highest ROI."
 (SEJ)

-- 70% or marketers surveyed said SEO was more effective at generating sales than paid search ads, according to a 2019 survey.
+- 70% of the marketers surveyed said SEO was more effective at generating sales than paid search ads, according to a 2019 survey.
 (DataBox)

-- In 2020, "93% of consumers surveyed used the internet to find a local business, with 34% searching every day."
+- In 2021, "99% of consumers surveyed used the internet to find information about a local business in the last year, with 21% searching every day."
 (BrightLocal)

 - In one global 2019 survey, "74% of in-store shoppers who searched online before going to the store to shop said they searched for something in-store related such as the closest store near them, locations, in stock near them, hours, directions, wait times, and contact information."
 (Google)